JJProductionsDK/Pi-TV_manifest/README.md

-Manifests to build TWRP for [Raspberry Pi 3](http://konstakang.com/devices/rpi3/TWRP).
+Manifests to build TWRP for Raspberry Pi 3 [by KanstaKANG](http://konstakang.com/devices/rpi3/TWRP).

 How to build:
 -------------